-When we conducted the checkout usability study last year we discovered that whenever an “Apply” button was used to submit only a section of a checkout form it was either:
+During our large-scale checkout usability study we discovered that whenever an “Apply” button was used to submit only a section of a checkout form it was either:

 More than half of the test subjects were confused by e-commerce checkout forms with an inline “Apply” button.
 The test subjects simply didn’t understand the concept of having a separate “Apply” button for distinct sections of a form – i.e. for applying a shipping method or a coupon code to the order.
 Instead, the subjects expected a single primary button in the checkout flows which would submit everything and take them to the next checkout step.

 When we benchmarked the checkout process of the 100 largest e-commerce sites we found that 72% made the mistake of using an “Apply” button to submit distinct sections of the checkout form.
 These “Apply” buttons were typically used to submit zip codes for shipping calculators, applying coupon codes, or updating shipping selections and cart quantities.